 As of November 1, 2020, my practice is located at 4407 Manchester Ave, Suite 101, Encinitas, CA (click address for map).

-We have also instituted a TeleHealth option: CLICK HERE.
+For existing patients we have instituted a TeleHealth option: CLICK HERE.
 Please call the office at 760-753-3636 to schedule your TeleHealth appointment.

 My office is following the recommendations of the San Diego County Medical Society, California Department of Public Health and the Centers for Disease Control.
 We hope you accept our sincere apology for this inconvenience.
 When you see storm clouds rolling in you don't wait outside for the tornado but take safety precautions for all involved.
 This is an unprecedented moment for all of us around the world and we want to make sure we navigate through it mindfully and respectfully.